StephNova/webserver/README.md

 <br>

 ## Context
-It's true that nowdays it's quite easy and fast to set up a web server using existing tools.
+It's true that nowadays it's quite easy and fast to set up a web server using existing tools.
 However, the goal of this project was to build a fully functional HTTP/1.1 web server from scratch! no external frameworks, no Boost, just the standard C++98 library and UNIX system calls.

 It was a great way to understand how the web actually works at a low level, from handling sockets and parsing requests to generating responses.
 It was also my first object-oriented programming project in C++, where I learned to design modular, maintainable code using classes, exceptions, and encapsulation.